Anaerobic Digestion

 Burning biogas as fuel

-If you burn biogas you must have a:
+If you burn biogas you must have an authorisation.

 - waste management licence or exemption for an appliance with a rated thermal input of less than 1MW